Cars of the Future – 5 Ways your Next Car Could Change your Life

-Tesla have really pushed the envelope with the stunning new Model X, and the most striking feature is its so called falcon wings.
+Tesla has really pushed the envelope with the stunning new Model X, and the most striking feature is its so-called falcon wings.
 They look a bit like those famous DeLorean doors but are in fact double hinged and open upwards, very handy for squeezing out of those tight spots, or even standing up in your vehicle.
 Hard to say if we’ll see these adopted by other manufacturers any time soon but they’re definitely eye-catching!

 Over the air fixes

 One inspired by your iPhone or Android device now as car manufacturers are hoping to be able to deliver over-the-air updates to onboard software, without the customer needed to bring their vehicle into the garage.
 I like the idea of getting a bit of an upgrade without needing to buy a new car, but if your average iOS updates are anything to go by, you might end up locked out of your motor for a few days.

 This one’s a bit of a hot topic for a few of the big car makers at the moment, with sensors being added to detect hand movements and dashboard controls you can operate with a flick of the wrist or wave of your hand.
 There’s a fair chance you might end up looking a bit silly, but if it’s good enough for Tom Cruise’s character in Minority Report who are we to argue?